OSAD is an alternative contact method between Uyuni and traditional clients.

 rhnsd, which contacts the server every four hours to execute scheduled actions.

-OSAD allows registered client systems to execute scheduled actions immediately.
+OSAD allows traditional clients to execute scheduled actions immediately.

 Use OSAD in addition to